brct-james/guild-golems/README.md

 ## Build & Run

-Ensure resjon container is running on the correct port: `docker run -di -p 6381:6379 --name rejson_brct-game redislabs/rejson:latest`
+Ensure resjon container is running on the correct port: `docker run -di -p 6380:6379 --name rejson_guild-golems redislabs/rejson:latest`

 For the first run, ensure `refreshAuthSecret` in `main.go` is true.
 Make sure to set this to false for second run.

-Build and start with `go build; ./brct-game`.
+Build and start with `go build; ./guild-golems`.
 Alternatively, `go run main.go`

-Listens on port `50235`
+Listens on port `50242`

-redis-cli via `redis-cli -p 6381`
+redis-cli via `redis-cli -p 6380`

 `FLUSHDB` for each database (`select #`)

-Recommend running with screen `screen -S brct-game`.
-If get detached, can forcibly detach the old ssh session and reattach with `screen -Dr brct-game`
+Recommend running with screen `screen -S guild-golems`.
+If get detached, can forcibly detach the old ssh session and reattach with `screen -Dr guild-golems`

 ## Changelog